RockitBootcamp/Student-Resources/PHP/10 OOP II/Exercise-HTML Objects.md

 I will provide a basic HtmlElement class that you can use as a base class and then we will start simply and build up in this order:
 - create a class for input tags
 - create a class for select and option tags
-- update the base class to accomodate the class attribute
+- update the base class to accommodate the class attribute
 - create classes for more tags

 Here is a simple starting point for a base class: